Feather cloak: Wayland

 In the Þiðreks saga Wayland (here Velent)'s device is referred to as "wings" or rather a single "wing" (flygill, a term borrowed from the German Flügel) but is described as resembling a fjaðrhamr, supposedly flayed from a griffin, or vulture, or an ostrich.
 (Note: "fleginn af grip eða af gambr eða af þeim fugl er struz heitir".)
 (Note: The translation "griffin" here is backed by German sources, such as Franz Rolf Schröder block-quoted in English translation, and Alfred Becker.
 But "griffin" is lacking in Haymes's English translation: the terms gripr and gambr (gammr) are both glossed as 'vulture' in Cleasby-Vigfusson, which explains why Haymes's translation collapses three birds into two: "winged haunch of a vulture, or of a bird called ostrich".
 But Cleasby-Vigfusson admits gripr derives from German griff [meaning 'griffin'] and only cites this one instance in the Þiðreks saga; the word is clearly a hapax legomenon.)
 (Note: The fjaðrhamr has also been rendered as "feather haunch" or "winged haunch", as according to Cleasby-Vigfusson for the combined form, though the literal translation would be "feather skin".)
 Some modern commentators suggest that the Low German source (Note: Þiðreks saga is considered "foreign" by McKinnel since it was translated from a Low German source.) originally just meant "wings", but the Norse translators took license to interpret it as being just like a "feather cloak".
 (Note: Shröder, Franz Rolf (1977) "Der Name Wieland", BzN, new ser.
 4:53–62, quoted by Harris 2005.)
 In the saga version, Velent not only requested his brother Egill to obtain the plumage material (as aforementioned) but also asks Egill to wear the wings first to perform a test flight.
-Afterwards Velent himself escapes with the wings, and instructs Egil to shoot him, but aiming for his blood sack prop to fake his death.
+Afterwards Velent himself escapes with the wings, and instructs Egil to shoot him aiming at the concealed blood sack prop to fake his death.